limjiaxiang/doggo-cv-chatbot/README.md

 4. Possible improvements to model after Telegram Bot development and integration
 	- Histogram equalisation of images
 	- Build model with 2 FC layer and retrain with existing train dataset
-	- Train logistic regression model using Inception V3 bottleneck features (Ensemble)
+	- Train logistic regression model using Inception V3 bottleneck features (Ensemble)<br/>

 Update 15/05/2018: (Updated plan)
 1. Severe lack of instances for each class (30~40)